 All the fixtures of the Matrix Collection share a single base: The Matrix linear Suspension, which looks like this:

 It is a handsome, sleek modern light fixture which looks great on its own, but was designed to change.
-You can change its look with the seasons, for different occasions, and with your mind.
+You can change its look with the seasons, for different occasions, or just on a whim.

 By holding different decorative elements, this fixture can be transformed into, for example:

 a formal crystal chandelier, a mid-century paneled fixture, an exotic turkish centerpiece, a delightful floral chandelier, to name but a few.
-It is designed so that decorative elements can be hung from it, put on top of it, cantilevered over it, etc. The light features both uplights and downlights, either of which may be capped off for when only one set of lights is necessary.
-The canopy is specially designed to make for a stable platform.
+It is specially designed so that decorative elements can be hung from it, put on top of it, cantilevered over it, etc. The light features both uplights and downlights, either of which may be capped off for when only one set of lights is necessary.
+The canopy is specially designed to provide a stable platform so everything stays straight.

 SHOP THE MATRIX COLLECTION